BitsBytesGaming/interplanetary_game/README.md

  - "loot" -  loots sector for a random number of credits (currently can only be done once in each sector, but a reputation system may be added in the future)

  - "money" - prints the current number of credits owned by the player

+ - "reputation" - prints the current value of reputation in the sector in which the player currently is